September 17, 2020

 2. Secure the necessary insurance coverage.
 A workers’ compensation policy is usually required to hire independent contractors or employees in the U.S.

-3. Track your crew list in some sort of document including day rates, scheduling conflicts, and guild guidelines (such as SAG-AFTRA. stipulations for minimum wage) and prepare accordingly in your budget planning.
+3. Track your cast and crew list in a document that includes day rates, scheduling conflicts, and guild guidelines to prepare accordingly in your budget planning.

 5. Line up back-up crew in case of last-minute cancellations.